Slowfoxtrot/XBMC-Language-Filter/README.txt

 3. Move the EDL file that XBMC Language Filter produced into the same directory as the movie.

-4. Make sure that the EDL file and movie have to have the exact same name.
+4. The EDL file and movie have to have the exact same name.
 If they do not have the SAME NAME and are located in the SAME DIRECTORY, XBMC will not find the EDL file when the movie is played and it will not be edited.

 5. Enjoy your movie edited!